 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Rockleigh Board of Education's basic financial statements.
-The introductory section, fund financial statements, financial schedules, statistical section and schedule of expenditures of state financial assistance are presented for purposes of additional analysis and are not a required part of the basic financial statements of the Rockleigh Board of Education.
+The introductory section, combining fund financial statements, financial schedules, statistical section and schedule of expenditures of state financial assistance are presented for purposes of additional analysis and are not a required part of the basic financial statements of the Rockleigh Board of Education.

 The fund financial statements and schedule of expenditures of state financial assistance are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the fund financial statements and state financial assistance are fairly stated in all material respects in relation to the basic financial statements as a whole.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements derived and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, fund financial statements and state financial assistance are fairly stated in all material respects in relation to the basic financial statements as a whole.